 Providing a space, without men and children, can help to ease the burden of family duties while helping build strong ties in Croatia—from women to women—away from the stress and pressure of living in constrained spaces with an uncertain future in reference specifically to the women waiting for a refugee status.
 It also provides intercultural exchange through community- and peace-building opportunities with a chance to improve their livelihood.

 Each week, since the spring of 2016, Živi Atelje DK hosts women from Dugava and women who live in the Zagreb area including those who have asylum to meet and participate in various artistic activities from ceramics, knitting, crocheting, sewing, painting, drawing, jewellery-making, body-breathing-voice and other arts.
-We also are organizing short-term workshops such as glass flame-working on torch that was done in 2017 with our partner Udruga Stakleni Svijet and will be continued through more intensive trainings again in 2020.
+We also are organizing short-term workshops such as glass flame-working on torch that was done in 2017 with our partner Udruga Stakleni Svijet that continued through more intensive trainings again in 2020 and 2021 culminating in an Equinox exhibition.
 Women mentors are either from Zagreb or from the refugee community coming from various parts of the Middle East, North Africa, West Asia and Europe and gatherings often include at least four languages including Arabic, Farsi, Kurdish, Turkish.

-Part of what we make during our art and crafts workshops are tailored for sale as during our bazaar in December 2018.
+Part of what we make during our art and crafts workshops are tailored for sale as during our bazaar in December 2018 and 2019 and in some of the exhibitions in 2021.
 The process involves the conceptualizing of crafts and arts, their making, marketing, and selling and participating in discussions on how to share and distribute resources within the collective.
 The sale of goods can further empower the makers in their ability to contribute in the improvement of their financial situation.

 Živi Atelje DK also matches volunteers to specific needs of individual women or the group from finding an appropriate partner for teaching an illiterate adult woman, to finding people to facilitate workshops.